sourcegraph-testing/gitpod/operations/observability/mixins/README.md

 ## Deploying merged changes to production

-Alright, you got your changes merged, now what?
+Alright, you got thy changes merged, now what?
 The changes need to land on our [gitpod-io/observability](https://github.com/gitpod-io/observability) repository by updating the `vendor/` folder.

 The `vendor/` folder can be updated by triggering this [workflow](https://github.com/gitpod-io/observability/actions/workflows/dep-update.yaml).
 Yes, you just need to click the button and the workflow will open a new Pull Request with the updates.